 Fuel filter funnels work their magic by pre-filtering dirt, gravel, paper and other debris from most fuels including, gasoline, diesel, heating oil, and kerosene.
 They also separate water from the fuel.
 Personally, I regularly rely on fuel filter funnels to separate water out of E-10 gasoline (ten percent ethanol) when phase separation has already occurred.
-No surprise, there are a number of different brands available.
+No big surprise, there are a number of different brands available.

 First things, first.
 Choose a filter funnel with the appropriate flow rate. as mentioned above different models flow a different volume of gallons per minute.
 Make sure the funnel's fill tube fits inside the fill point on the boat.